 - leukocoria may occur due to calcification of tumours in a treated eye.

 Compare the photograph of leukocoria to other photos taken around the same time.
-Use the PhotoRED technique to check for red reflex.
-If the pupil appears white in only one photo, while all other photos show red reflex, the camera has most likely captured normal optic nerve.
+Use the PhotoRED technique to check for fundal reflex.
+If the pupil appears white in only one photo, while all other photos show healthy fundal reflex, the camera has most likely captured normal optic nerve.
 Pseudoleukocoria may also appear in several photos taken from the same angle.